porya-gohary/schedule_abstraction-main/README.md

 ## Input Format

 The tool operates on CSV files with a fixed column order.
-There are three main input formats: *job sets*, *precedence constraints*, and *abort actions* (abort actions are not supported currently in the version 3.0.0).
+There are three main input formats: *job sets*, *precedence constraints*, and *abort actions*.

 ### Job Sets